Natbre/feedReaderJasmine/README.md

 # Installation

 You can downlowad the original project from [required project assets](http://github.com/udacity/frontend-nanodegree-feedreader).
+In order to run tests please open the index.html file in the browser.

 # What is being tested?